 Immunotherapy with PD-(L)1 inhibitors for the treatment of advanced/metastatic breast cancer

 At the time of publication, two ICIs were FDA-approved specifically for the treatment of advanced/metastatic TNBC: atezolizumab and pembrolizumab.
-Both breast cancer-specific approvals are ICIs given in combination with cytotoxic chemotherapy, although the indicated backbone varies between agents and is an ongoing area of investigation.
+The indication for atezolizumab was withdrawn in 2021.
+Both breast cancer-specific approvals were for ICIs given in combination with cytotoxic chemotherapy, although the indicated backbone varies between agents and is an ongoing area of investigation.
 Pembrolizumab is also approved in a tissue-agnostic indication as monotherapy for tumors with high tumor mutational burden (TMB) or microsatellite instability (MSI).
 Landmark studies leading to FDA approvals for ICIs are summarized in table 2, along with select hypothesis-generating late-stage trials.

 FDA-approved indications: advanced TNBC

 The first ICI to be approved by the FDA for the treatment of breast cancer was atezolizumab, a fully humanized IgG1 isotype anti-PD-L1 monoclonal antibody (mAb).21 Accelerated approval was granted in March 2019 for atezolizumab in combination with nab-paclitaxel for treatment of adult patients with PD-L1+ locally advanced or metastatic TNBC, as measured by the VENTANA PD-L1 (SP142) immunohistochemical (IHC) assay and assessed on immune cells (ICs)17; additional specifics of PD-L1 testing are described in detail in the Diagnostics and biomarker testing in patients with advanced/metastatic breast cancer section.
-Although the approval does not specify line of therapy, data for the clinical activity of atezolizumab beyond the first-line setting is limited.
+The indication for atezolizumab for TNBC was voluntarily withdrawn in 2021.
+Although the approval did not specify line of therapy, data for the clinical activity of atezolizumab beyond the first-line setting is limited.
 However, in the phase Ib study of atezolizumab plus nab-paclitaxel for TNBC that led to the subsequent large scale trials, tolerable safety and promising activity was observed among 32 patients that received a median of three prior lines of therapy.22

 The accelerated approval for atezolizumab was based on the first interim analysis of the phase III IMpassion130 study, a multicenter, international, double-blind, placebo-controlled randomized trial.
 Enrollment criteria included patients with unresectable, locally advanced, or metastatic TNBC who had not received prior systemic therapy (radiation therapy and previous chemotherapy was allowed if treatment with curative intent was completed ≥12 months before randomization).
 The study had four pre-specified co-primary endpoints: progression-free survival (PFS) in both the intent-to-treat (ITT) and PD-L1+ populations analyzed in parallel, and OS in both the ITT and PD-L1+ populations analyzed hierarchically, first in the ITT group, and then if significant in the PD-L1+ group.
 The trial randomized 902 patients in total, 451 in each arm.
 In the ITT population, 404 patients (89.8%) in the atezolizumab group and 408 patients (90.7%) in the placebo group had metastatic disease at baseline.18 In the primary analysis, IMpassion130 met its PFS endpoint in both the ITT and PD-L1+ populations (see table 2), although no benefit was observed in the PD-L1-negative group.23 For OS, a statistically significant benefit was not seen in the ITT subgroup, so formal statistical testing could not be performed in the PD-L1+ subgroup per the hierarchical statistical analysis plan.
 However, exploratory analyses demonstrated a clinically meaningful improvement in OS with ICI compared with placebo in the PD-L1+ subgroup of 9.5 and 7 months at the first and second interim OS analyses, respectively.24 In the final OS analysis, there was a 7.5-month improvement in OS for the PD-L1+ subgroup, reflecting a HR of 0.67 (95% confidence interval [CI] 0.53 to 0.86).25 Notably, the data for the PD-L1+ subgroup remained consistent in the first, second and final OS analyses with a final HR of 0.67 and a final OS improvement of 7.5 months at a median follow-up of 18.8 months—a clinically meaningful benefit.
 A follow-up phase III randomized study, IMpassion131, which investigated the addition of atezolizumab to paclitaxel (described in more detail in the Emerging data on PD-(L)1 inhibitors for recurrent/metastatic breast cancer section) did not demonstrate benefit, for reasons that remain unclear and require further investigation.